 Kate Head is a Consultant Community Paediatrician working within the Cambridgeshire Community Services in Luton.
 As clinical lead for Autism Spectrum Disorder (ASD), Kate has been heavily involved in the development of the ASD pathway in her Luton services.
 Kate’s CLAHRC project is to co-produce some information leaflets for parents and carers about different developmental issues seen in children within a Community Paediatric setting.

 Konstantinos Ioannidis is a Higher Trainee ST6 General Adult Psychiatry working on the Inpatient psychiatric wards at Fulbourn hospital.
 Konstantinos has a strong and active interest in Eating Disorders and carried out a full-audit cycle on the early-warning-signs system used on the eating disorder ward.
 Konstantinos’ CLAHRC project is looking at optimising and validating the MARSI MEWS scoring system in an inpatient eating disorder setting.

 Martha Deiros-Collado is a Clinical Psychologist working with the Paediatric clinical psychology team based at Addenbrookes Hospital.
 Martha is the lead psychologist for the Cystic fibrosis service.
 She has been involved in research throughout her career, and was awarded the ‘innovation in research’ award in 2016 at a divisional psychology conference.
 Martha’s CLAHRC project is looking at the acceptability and feasibility of a virtual peer support group for young people with Cystic Fibrosis

-Michelle Dewar is the Team Leader of the Nutrition & Wellbeing team working at the Hertford Independent Living Service (HILS).
+Michelle Dewar is working as a Research Dietitian within the Nutrition & Wellbeing team at Hertfordshire Independent Living Service (HILS).
 Whilst working at HILS, she was involved in developing this evidence based service.
-Michelle’s work in nutrition and education has led her to develop a CLAHRC project investigating the health and wellbeing status of older people living independently, receiving input from the nutrition and wellbeing team within a Meals On Wheels (MOW) service
+Michelle’s work in nutrition and education has led her to develop a CLAHRC project investigating characteristics and the nutritional status of older people living independently, receiving input from the nutrition and wellbeing team within a Meals On Wheels (MOW) service.